codefellows/debugging-js/README.md

     * Linters help minimize syntax bugs
   * Programming Bugs
     * The code runs, but it doesn’t do what you want
-    * TDD/BDD helps minimize programming bugs
+    * TDD/BDD helps minimize programming bugs ([here's an alternate view on writing software test-first](http://david.heinemeierhansson.com/2014/tdd-is-dead-long-live-testing.html))
   * Requirements
     * The code does what the developer wants, but not what the user wants
-    * Lean/Agile approaches help minimize miscommunication
+    * Lean/Agile approaches help minimize miscommunication (fast feedback)
 * Thinking About Bugs
-  * A bug or a colony?
   * When do you find bugs?
     * When you're planning the code
     * As you're writing the code